How to Start a Dead ATV: Step-By-Step Guide

 6. Check the Main Fuse

 Most, but not all, ATVs have the main fuse.
-It cuts off power to the ATV’s electrical system when it’s blown.
-So if the battery checks out fine, you need to make sure that the main fuse hasn’t blown.
+It cuts off power to the ATV’s electrical system when blown.
+So, if the battery checks out fine, you must ensure the main fuse hasn’t blown.
 To locate the fuse, please refer to the user manual.
 It is usually located close to the battery.

 If the fuse is blown, replace it with a new one with the same rating as the old one, assuming no one has previously switched it to an incorrect rating.